BachToTheFuture/Beanbots/README.md

-# CoolBeanBots
+# BeanBots.jr

-A cool way to learn coding :)
+codE for everyone :)